When you should review your life insurance cover

 Starting a family

 However, what would happen to your family if you weren’t there to help pay the bills?
-Covering the mortgage alone might have sufficed when you were protecting a partner who works, but you might want to cover more for a child, taking expenses such as education and even future driving lessons into consideration.
+Covering the mortgage alone might have sufficed when you were protecting a partner who works, but you might want more cover for a child, taking expenses such as education and even future driving lessons into consideration.

 Parents might also want to buy a single policy each, which usually costs only slightly more.
 Firstly, if both parents die, that means two sets of payouts.
 But also, if one parent dies, it means the other parent still has insurance in place.